 The licensee’s program and procedures for the minimization of contamination identifies the relevant ALARA program or procedure used to implement this provision.
 The licensee’s site procedures for the ALARA program describe the methods to be used to minimize the probability of releases to the facility or to the site environs, and to minimize the spread of contamination.
 The ALARA program procedures provide for the use of temporary equipment and techniques for minimizing the spread of contamination from radioactive material contained in air, steam or liquids.

+Inspection Requirement:

-02.05 programs provided for the review of operational practices for 10 CFR 20.1406(a) and 10 CFR 20.1406(c).
+02.05 Verify that programs are provided for the review of operational practices for compliance with 10 CFR 20.1406(a) and 10 CFR 20.1406(c).

-:
+Inspection Guidance:

 Evaluate how the licensee’s programs and procedures describe the methods to be used to evaluate work practices.
 Where available, examine the established work practices/package for at least two SSCs containing radioactive material where the failure of a single barrier could result in inadvertent or unintentional contamination of ground water or native soil.